Dental Inlays and Onlays

 Materials used to build inlays and onlays

-Different restorative material
+different restorative material

 1. Porcelain: With its tooth-like luster and durability, porcelain is a go-to for natural-looking inlay restorations that blend beautifully.
 Skillful dental ceramists can even mimic subtle shade variations just like real enamel!